JWCook/save-scummer/README.md

 A simple CLI utility to backup and restore game saves.
 This is mainly intended for rogue-lite games like **FTL** and **Don't Starve**.
-It could also, however, be easily applied to other games, or non-game applications, for example ones with breakage-prone, fiddly configuration.
+It could also be easily applied to other games, or non-game applications, for example ones with breakage-prone or complex configuration.

 I made this because I enjoy roguelike/rogue-lite games, but when I inevitably find one too difficult, I often resort to working around the permadeath mechanic by